 This article will cover the costs in detail.
 This link is a beginning.

-However, as a general rule, companies moving a large amount of units through e-commerce channels will save money by using a good fulfillment center instead of FBA.
+However, as a general rule, companies moving a large amount of units through e-commerce channels will save money by using good warehousing companies instead of FBA.

 Some products are restricted from FBA.
 The list is here.
 They limit the amount of your inventory space depending on sales.
 They will not store inventory more than a year.
 After that, they charge you for the cost of shipping it back to you, or they will destroy it for you, letting you pay for that.

 Chances are that you stumbled upon this page because you’re considering using Fulfillment By Amazon (FBA) as a fulfillment solution for your business.
 While we can’t argue with Amazon’s proficiency with fulfillment, there are numerous other cons to using their highly touted service.
-Consider these points, and talk to some other fulfillment companies before signing on the dotted line.
+Consider these points, and talk to some of the best fulfillment companies before signing on the dotted line.

 - Certain product types are especially difficult to run on the FBA platform.
 For example, especially bulky or heavy products, low volume products, and low margin products will eat away at profits.
 The reason?
 Fulfillment By Amazon’s fee structure is particularly high for bulky and heavy items, and because Amazon isn’t anywhere near the cheapest fulfillment solution, low volume and low margin products simply may not have enough wiggle room to afford outsourcing.